updatecli/website/content/en/docs/help/faq.md

 ---
 ## Updatecli?

-Updatecli is a tool to enforce file update strategy
+Updatecli is a tool to enforce file update strategies.

 ## Is "updatecli" pull or push based?

-Well, it's kind of both.
-Updatecli pull information from a third location, run some test and the push the result to another location
+Both.
+Updatecli pulls information from a defined location and runs some condition tests.
+If those conditions are satisfied then push the result to another location.